Why Get Certified?

 *PSC refers to Product Stewardship Contract.

-GECA certified products support ISCA's IS ratings
+GECA certified products count towards ISCA's IS ratings

 The Infrastructure Sustainability Council of Australia (ISCA) is the peak industry body for advancing sustainability in Australia’s infrastructure.
 ISCA is a member-based, not-for-profit industry council and works to advance sustainability in infrastructure planning, procurement, delivery and operation through its IS rating scheme.
 The scheme recognises GECA as an environmental labelling body and therefore rewards project proponents who source GECA certified products and are seeking an IS Certification.